kshaa/orbitals/README.md

 Objects can be imported with a self-executing .js, or a static .json file.
 Imported file must return or be structured as presented below.
-To transform .js to .json you can just JSON.stringify() your object.
+To transform .js to .json you can just JSON.stringify() this.
+Object3d is exported and imported with default OBJLoader, OBJExporter, therefore materials are ignored.
 ```
 {
     options: {